Jeyhooon/deep-reinforcement-learning/p3_collab_compet/self_play_sac/README.md

 The environment is considered solved, when the average (over 100 episodes) of those scores is at least +0.5.
 ### Getting Started

-Clone this repository and install the requirements in a [virtual-env](https://docs.python.org/3/tutorial/venv.html#creating-virtual-environments) using `pip install requirements.txt`
+Clone this repository and install the requirements in a [virtual-env](https://docs.python.org/3/tutorial/venv.html#creating-virtual-environments) using `pip install -r requirements.txt`

 ### Instructions
 Download the environment from one of the links below.
 You need only select the environment that matches your operating system:\